 690,000 were sentenced to death, the others to years of forced labour in the Gulag by the extra-judicial troika (local “three-member commissions”), dvoika (Moscow-based “two-member commission” of Yezhov and Vyshinsky) and Special Board; some came briefly before the courts, military tribunals or the Military Collegium of the Supreme Court in Moscow .
 The extra-judicial bodies examined the cases as presented to them by the NKVD, with no defence and in the absence of the accused.

 For a long while the three Show Trials of leading Old Bolsheviks in Moscow (August 1936 to March 1938) led many to believe this unprecedented bloodletting was part of a violent “purge” within the Communist Party.
-Archival research since the late 1980s has shown that the vast majority of those arrested and shot or imprisoned during the Great Terror were picked up in accordance with regional quotas, issued by the NKVD in Moscow, and were not Party members.
+Archival research since the late 1980s has shown that the vast majority of those arrested and shot or imprisoned during the Great Terror were picked up in accordance with regional quotas, approved by the NKVD in Moscow, and were not Party members.

 Between July and November 1937 a series of orders to arrest particular categories of suspect were issued by Nikolai Yezhov, the People’s Commissar for Internal Affairs.

 25 July 1937: NKVD Order No. 00439 (“The German Operation”)